aaronguostudio/gitdemo/README.md

 - Added a new line from branch: `demo branch 2`.
 - Added a new line from branch: `demo branch 2`.
 - Added a new line from branch: `demo branch 2`.
-- Added a new line from branch: `demo branch 3`.
-- Added a new line from branch: `demo branch 3`.